 Overshoes to make you faster

-Whether you’re a dedicated time-trialer or you’re just out to get that PB, you can find some easy performance gains by ensuring that your kit is as streamlined as possible.
+Whether you’re a dedicated time-trialler or you’re just out to get that PB, you can find some easy performance gains by ensuring that your kit is as streamlined as possible.

 When you cycle, your rotating feet account for a significant proportion of aerodynamic drag.
 The straps and dials on your cycling shoes make matters worse so covering them up with aero overshoes can make a big difference.

 The dhb Aeron Speed Overshoe is perfect for early in the season when you're working on your speed and you no longer need the warmth of a full-winter overshoe.
-The durable textured fabric reduces drag and there's even reflective details for early morning or evening training sessions.
+The durable textured fabric reduces drag and there are even reflective details for early morning or evening training sessions.